Sargy Mann: Painting career

 In 1963, Mann had his first exhibition.
 His painting Karen I was featured in the Contemporary Portrait Society show on Bond Street.
-His commercial success was slow, though, and he returned to Camberwell in 1967 to become the first ever post-graduate student in their painting school.
+His commercial success was slow, though, and he returned to Camberwell in 1967 to become the first ever postgraduate student in their painting school.
 Mann moved to Tottenham Court Road in 1964, where he lived with a number of creative individuals who pushed his artistic boundaries.
 He then in 1967 moved into the house of friends Elizabeth Jane Howard and Sir Kingsley Amis in Hertfordshire.
 Mann spent all of his free time painting in their garden.
 He lived among these friends until 1976, when he married friend and former student Frances Carey.
 It was around this time that he began to question the limits of typical vision.

 Early collectors of his work included Dame Iris Murdoch, Sir John Betjeman and Cecil Beaton.
 Poet Laureate Cecil Day-Lewis and his son Daniel Day-Lewis lived alongside Mann in the Amis's house Lemmons for some time, and Daniel Day-Lewis went on to become an avid fan and collector of Mann's work.
 Day-Lewis has said of Mann's work: "There is a freedom in his work, which only one with a supreme mastery of structure, light and colour could ever afford."

 In 1973, Mann exhibited at the Salisbury Festival of Arts, organized by Elizabeth Jane Howard and Geraint Jones.
 The exhibit featured his "Lemmons bathroom" works, depicting the room of his friends' home.
 The show was met with success, and was proceeded with his "sketchbook" collection.

 In 1994, Mann served as co-curator for the Bonnard at le Bosquet exhibition at the Hayward Gallery in London.
 Throughout the 1990s, he served as a visiting lecturer in Italy at the Verocchio Art Centre, and in England at the Royal Drawing School.

 In 1990 Mann moved with his wife and his four children to Suffolk, where he lived until his death in April 2015.
 Celebrities and key art collectors worldwide have acquired Mann's work.